gwastro/pycbc-config/O1/bank/README.md

 This bank targets NS-NS sources and NS-BH sources that may produce a nonzero remnant disk mass.
 This idea is discussed in [this paper](http://arxiv.org/abs/1406.6057)

+#### H1L1-EM_BRIGHT_BANK_MAXMBH25_NS0p05_ER8HMPSD_SBANK-1126033217-223200.xml.gz

+This bank is an improvement of the previous one.
+The improvement is achieved by using a modified version of lalapps_cbc_sbank (that selects only potentially EM bright templates) to fill in holes in the bank left behind by the geometric placement code.

 ## Building the uberbank

 [Uberbank wiki page](https://www.lsc-group.phys.uwm.edu/ligovirgo/cbcnote/ER8/pycbc_offline/combined_bank#Construction)